New World, Savannah, Georgia

-In the mid- to late-nineteenth century the port city of Savannah in the southern United States became a destination for thousands of Irish emigrants, particularly emigrants from the South East of Ireland.
-Shipping companies like the Graves company of New Ross facilitated what amounts to a mass emigration from Wexford and parts of south Kilkenny to Georgia.
+In the mid to late-nineteenth century, the port city of Savannah, Georgia in the southern United States became a haven for people of Irish Heritage in the US, particularly for those from the South East of Ireland.
+Shipping companies like the Graves company of New Ross carried a mass emigration from Wexford and parts of south Kilkenny to Georgia.

-The exhibition features a flavour of Savannah life with bales of cotton straight from the sunny Georgia State city along with an interactive touch screen where visitors can read about 12 Wexford People who made significant contributions to life in Savannah.
-A stereoscopic shows 3D images of Savannah in the 1800’s and a video supplied by Visit Savannah showcases the city’s appeal.
+The Dunbrody Famine Ship virtual tour exhibition features a flavour of life for the Irish in Savannah with bales of cotton straight from the sunny Georgia State city along with an interactive touch screen where you can read about 12 success stories of Irish emigrants from Wexford who made significant contributions to life in Savannah.
+A stereoscope shows 3D images of Savannah in the 1800’s and a video supplied by Visit Savannah showcases the city’s appeal.

-Records show that emigrants were warmly received in cosmopolitan Savannah where many went on to make a telling mark.
-The Irish became Savannah’s business, trade union and political leaders, so much so that the city now hosts the second largest St Patrick’s Day festival in the world.
-The Savannah Irish have maintained not just their sense of national identity but also a strong feeling for their roots in the south eastern corner of Ireland.
+Records show that Irish emigrants were warmly received in cosmopolitan Savannah where many people went on to great success.
+The Irish became Savannah’s business, trade-union and political leaders, so much so that the city now hosts the second largest St Patrick’s Day festival in the world.
+The Savannah Irish have maintained not just their sense of Irish heritage and national identity but also a strong feeling for their roots in the south-eastern corner of Ireland.